-Submitting Assignments: Assignments will be submitted to Blackboard.
+Submitting Assignments: Programming assignments will be submitted to Canvas.
+The final grade will be a combination of automatic test routines and manual evaluation by me and/or TAs.
 All electronic submission requirements (source code, reports, conclusions, etc.) must be submitted to the correct location prior to the due date and time.
 Source code should be text files with the appropriate extension.
 Other file formats will be specified in the project description if applicable, naming conventions will be specified in the project description.